Petra Vlhová: 2022 season

 Vlhová parted ways with her Italian coach Livio Magoni shortly after the end of the 2021 season after a 5-year partnership.
 She hired swiss coach Mauro Pini as replacement.

 Vlhová had a strong start to the season with 3rd place in the opening giant slalom in Sölden.
 She followed that up with two victories in a row, having won two slaloms in two days in Levi.
 She won three more slaloms in Lienz, Zagreb and Kranjska Gora and clinched the slalom crystal globe with a second place finish in Schladming, with two slaloms remaining.

 She became the first Slovak alpine skier to win an Olympic medal by winning gold in slalom in Beijing.
 She was in 8th place after the first round, 0.72 seconds behind Lena Dürr, but then produced the fastest run on the second leg to win gold by 0.08 seconds ahead of reigning world champion Katharina Liensberger.

 After the Olympics, Vlhová mounted a challenge to defend her overall world cup title.
 She won the giant slalom in Åre to record her sixth win of the season.
 She finally lost the chance to win the big crystal globe after the final super-G race in Courchevel/Méribel, where Mikaela Shiffrin finished in 2nd position and clinched the title.
 Vlhová finished off the season with two podiums in slalom and giant slalom.

+2023 season

+Vlhová finished the season in third place overall.

+2024 season

+Vlhová had a strong start to the season with 3rd place in the opening giant slalom in Sölden.
+She reached her first win of the season in slalom in Levi.
+It was her 20th career slalom victory.